sfence/luanti/doc/lua_api.md

       -- Allow passing an optional "actor" ObjectRef to the following functions:
       -- minetest.place_node, minetest.dig_node, minetest.punch_node (5.9.0)
       node_interaction_actor = true,
+      -- Sounds can be send to players which comes to hear distance.
+      -- Field `keep_time` added to sound parameters.
+(5.9.0)
+      sounds_updating = true,
   }
   ```